Answer the Question, Not the Topic

 It’s Not an Intelligence Test

 One of the biggest complaints I hear from students about the IELTS writing test is that they don’t understand the questions and they can’t think of any ‘good’ ideas.

-The IELTS writing test is not a test of your ‘intelligence’, it is a test of your ability to express relevant ideas in English.
-Your ideas do not have to be the most amazing ideas in the world, just ones that are relevant to the question.
-When you go to university, your ideas have to be ‘intelligent’, but in the IELTS test they just have to be relevant and answer the question.
+The IELTS writing test is not a test of your ‘intelligence’ but your ability to express relevant ideas in English.
+Your ideas do not have to be the most amazing in the world, just those relevant to the question.
+When you go to university, your ideas must be ‘intelligent’, but in the IELTS test, they must be relevant and answer the question.

 Only Use Cohesive Devices Appropriately

-I post lots of band 9 IELTS task 2 sample answers on this site and I am often surprised when students tell me that they are ‘not band 9′.
-The main reason they think this is ‘You haven’t used enough cohesive devices’.
+I post many band 9 IELTS task 2 sample answers on this site, and I am often surprised when students tell me they are ‘not band 9′.
+They mainly think this is because ‘You haven’t used enough cohesive devices’.

 Below are lots of examples of cohesive devices:

 The problem with these is they are overused by most students.
-Some people think that the key to a good score is using as many of these as possible, when in fact it will only harm your score if your use them incorrectly.
+Some people think that the key to a good score is using as many of these as possible, but it will only harm your score if you use them incorrectly.

 Similar to my rule for grammar, only use them if you are 100% sure what they mean and how they are used.